-It's our new Internet platform where you can have information about the school, your class and your progress.
+The St Giles e-school is our Internet platform where you can have information about the school, your class and your progress.

-To login you need your username and password which will be sent to you by the office via email before your course starts.
+To login you need your username and password which will be sent to you by email before your course starts.

-On this platform you can: Practise your English at home using the "self-study" section:
+On this platform you can:

+Practise your English at home using the "self-study" section:

-- See what you are going to learn and do during the week in class and the social programme activities:
+See what you are going to learn and do during the week in class and the social programme activities:

-- Give feedback on your experience at St Giles Brighton by answering the "First week questionnaire" during your first week and the "Exit questionnaire" when leaving.
+Give feedback on your experience at St Giles Brighton by answering questionnaires.